 Like the previous rangefinders from LOMO, that is, Sokol and Sokol 2, Electra-112 had automatic exposure control.
 And just like in previous cameras, this device has automatic parallax compensation.
 A round sensor in the front of the lens is responsible for measuring light.

 The camera was equipped with a fairly good non-replaceable Industar 2.8/40 lens.
 A similar lens was used in the LOMO 135.
 Focusing occurs using a rangefinder system.

 But do not forget that this is the Soviet Union, so it could not do without simplifications and cheapening.
 For example, the rangefinder base has decreased from 67mm to 33mm.

-The camera was equipped with a fairly advanced central shutter at that time with shutter speeds from 2 to 1/500 sec.
+The camera was equipped with a fairly advanced leaf shutter at that time with shutter speeds from 2 to 1/500 sec.
 The user sets the aperture and the device selects the shutter speed corresponding to the aperture, film sensitivity and scene illumination.